bdurand/faraday_dynamic_timeout/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)
 [![Gem Version](https://badge.fury.io/rb/faraday_dynamic_timeout.svg)](https://badge.fury.io/rb/faraday_dynamic_timeout)

-This gem provides a Faraday middleware that allows you to set dynamic timeouts on HTTP requests based on the current number of requests being made to an endpoint.
+This gem provides Faraday middleware that allows you to set dynamic timeouts on HTTP requests based on the current number of requests being made to an endpoint.
 This allows you to set a long enough timeout to handle your slowest requests when the system is healthy, but then progressively set shorter timeouts as load increases so requests can fail fast in an unhealthy system.

-It's always hard to figure out what the right timeout is for an HTTP request.
+It's always hard to figure out what the proper timeout is for an HTTP request.
 If you set it too short, then you will get errors on an occasional request that takes just a little longer than normal.
-If you set it too long, then you will end up with a system that becomes unresponsive when something goes wrong.
-Most of your application can end up waiting on an external system that just isn't working.
+If you set it too long, then you will end up with a system that becomes unresponsive when something goes wrong and most of your application resouces can end up waiting on an external system that just isn't working.

 This middleware works by letting you set "buckets" of timeouts.
 In a simple use case, you would setup a small bucket with a long timeout and a large bucket with a short timeout.
-Each concurrent request to a service will use up one slot in each bucket and will use the highest available request timeout.
+Each concurrent request to a service will use up one slot in each bucket and will use the highest available request timeout available.

 Under normal load, the long timeout will be used for all requests (if you've set the bucket limit high enough).
 However, as the number of concurrent requests increases (for example, when the external service starts responding more slowly), the request timeouts will be automatically reduced as requests start falling over to the next bucket with a lower timeout.
 If the number of concurrent requests exceeds the limit of the last bucket, then an exception will be raised without even making the request.